Loans for Parents

 - Repayment begins within sixty days after the loan has fully disbursed.
 A parent may request a deferment to postpone repayment for up to six months after the student graduates or drops below half-time enrollment.

 - Additional information is available via the Direct PLUS Loan Basics for Parents brochure.

 PLUS Loan application requirements:

 - Free Application for Federal Student Aid (FAFSA) - completed by student

 - Direct PLUS Loan Master Promissory Note

-- Parents, family members, or other individuals may borrow a private educational loan from a lender of their choice for up to the difference between the cost of attendance and financial aid.
+- Parents, students, family members, or other individuals may borrow a private educational loan for up to the difference between the cost of attendance and financial aid.